 DHA and Pregnancy

-Studies show that pregnant women should consume at least 300 milligrams (mg) of DHA per day to help promote an overall healthy pregnancy.
-But up to 600 mg or more per day may be beneficial.
+Studies show that pregnant women should consume at least 300 milligrams (mg) of DHA daily to help promote a healthy pregnancy.
+However, up to 600 mg or more per day may be beneficial.
 DHA is essential during pregnancy because it is the primary structural component of the human brain, eyes, and skin.
-It plays a big role in the growth and development of the baby’s nervous and immune systems.
-And is known to help prevent preterm labor.

 Helps Prevent Preterm Labor

 Research shows that consuming omega-3 fatty acids like DHA while pregnant greatly reduces the chances of preterm birth or early delivery.
 A premature delivery could be dangerous and result in a prolonged hospital stay.
 Getting at least 300 mg/day of DHA can help ensure a healthy and full-term pregnancy.
+This includes managing blood pressure and overall health.

 Supports Baby’s Brain, Nervous System, and Eye Development